ItsCalebJones/ItsCalebJones/README.md

 ### Spaceflight News API 📰

 #### Latest News ⌛
-- <a href="https://www.teslarati.com/spacex-starbase-environmental-review-fifth-delay-progress/" >🔗</a> **[Teslarati]** SpaceX’s Starbase environmental review is inches from the finish line
+- <a href="https://spaceflightnow.com/2022/06/03/soyuz-progress-ms-20-launch-docking/" >🔗</a> **[Spaceflight Now]** Russian Soyuz rocket poised for launch with space station cargo freighter
-- <a href="http://www.nasa.gov/press-release/nasa-to-provide-live-coverage-of-space-station-cargo-launch-docking" >🔗</a> **[NASA]** NASA to Provide Live Coverage of Space Station Cargo Launch, Docking
+- <a href="https://arstechnica.com/science/2022/06/nasa-just-bought-all-the-seats-needed-for-space-station-crews-into-2030/" >🔗</a> **[Arstechnica]** NASA just bought the rest of the space station crew flights from SpaceX
-- <a href="https://spacenews.com/astrocast-buying-hiber-to-boost-funding-and-expansion-plans/" >🔗</a> **[SpaceNews]** Astrocast buying Hiber to boost funding and expansion plans
+- <a href="http://www.nasa.gov/press-release/nasa-funds-projects-that-aim-to-inspire-artemis-generation" >🔗</a> **[NASA]** NASA Funds Projects that Aim to Inspire Artemis Generation
-- <a href="https://arstechnica.com/science/2022/05/astroforge-aims-to-succeed-where-other-asteroid-mining-companies-have-failed/" >🔗</a> **[Arstechnica]** AstroForge aims to succeed where other asteroid mining companies have failed
+- <a href="https://spacenews.com/nasa-to-buy-five-additional-crew-dragon-flights/" >🔗</a> **[SpaceNews]** NASA to buy five additional Crew Dragon flights
-- <a href="https://spacenews.com/sierra-space-to-partner-with-spirit-aerosystems-on-dream-chaser-cargo-modules/" >🔗</a> **[SpaceNews]** Sierra Space to partner with Spirit AeroSystems on Dream Chaser cargo modules
+- <a href="http://www.nasa.gov/press-release/nasa-selects-new-instruments-for-priority-artemis-science-on-moon" >🔗</a> **[NASA]** NASA Selects New Instruments for Priority Artemis Science on Moon

 <hr>
   <div align="center">
-  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220601T054219">2022-06-01 05:42:19 UTC</a>
+  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220603T051201">2022-06-03 05:12:01 UTC</a>
   <br>
 </div>